 It might seem obvious, but thoroughly knowing your route and the terrain you’re heading into is critical.
-Standard GPS devices and smartphone map apps offer little help when traveling in rural areas.
+Standard GPS devices and smartphone map apps offer little help when traveling in truly rural areas.
 Be sure to have a redundant map setup.
-That means bringing a purpose-built GPS device like Garmin’s new Overlander and packing a topographical map as well.
+That means bringing a purpose-built GPS device like Garmin’s Overlander and packing a topographical map as well.
 Electronics can fail; paper doesn’t.

 An even better option is a dedicated personal locator beacon or satellite messenger.
-For between $200-$300 plus a nominal monthly fee, devices like Garmin’s inReach Mini or the Spot X Bluetooth allow for texting from literally anywhere on the planet.
-They feature a built-in SOS button that provides on-demand rescue if things go very, very sideways, and you’ve exhausted all other alternatives.
+For between $200-$300 plus a nominal monthly fee, devices like or the allow for texting from literally anywhere on the planet.
+They also feature a built-in SOS button for on-demand rescue if things go very, very wrong, and you’ve exhausted all other options.